 - Mobilise – Improve joint and tissue mobility with dynamic exercises or oscillatory/gliding motions, such as ankle dorsiflexion drills, spidermans and hip mobility work, thoracic mobilisations, and possibly even using bands to assist with certain mobilisations.

 - Activate – Activate dormant or inactive muscles, and turn up their dimmer switch.
 Typically low level core, glutes, lower trap and rotator cuff exercises.
 Glute walks with a mini band, leg lowers, dead-bugs, Y-T-W’s with a band or TRX and so on.

 - Prime/Potentiate – For an instant increase in strength, power and performance, try finishing your warm up, or even starting your workout with a few explosive lifts, plyometrics/jump/hopping drills, or heavy/isometric movements.
 Clap push-ups before your next bench press workout, or some box jumps before your next leg workout.
 Not to failure, but just to wake up the nervous system.

-By embracing the warm-up outlined above you’ll achieve the best training performances of your life, the best results, and prevent and even rehabilitate common injuries that may have put you back in the past.
-Never again will you forget to warm-up!
+By embracing the warm-up outlined above you’ll achieve your best training performances, the best results, and prevent and even rehabilitate common injuries.
+Don’t skip out on your warm-ups!